osgi/osgi.enroute.site/_services/org.osgi.service.component.md

 		}
 	}

+This component does not register a service because it does not implement an interface, it is therefore an _immediate_ component.
 Since this is an immediate component it will run as long as an Event Admin service is registered.

-When we run this component, we should see the `EventHandlerImpl` component fire out messages.
+When we run this component, we should see the `EventHandlerImpl` component fire messages.

 ## Initialization